 The course T-WIWI-102790 "Special Taxation" will no longer be offered in the module as of winter semester 2018/1019.

-4.74 Module: Web Applications and Service-Oriented Architectures (I) [M-INFO-101636]
+4.73 Module: Web Applications and Service-Oriented Architectures (I) [M-INFO-101636]

-Responsible: Prof. Dr. Sebastian Abeck

-Organisation: KIT Department of Informatics
+Responsible:Prof. Dr. Sebastian AbeckOrganisation:KIT Department of Informatics ganisation: Kil Department of morma

 Part of: Advanced Studies in Informatics